Core Concepts

 - Service management: View and configure published services

-- File sharing: Upload and download files via the web panel at
+- File sharing: Upload and download a network's files under Networks → your network → Files

 The web dashboard complements your AI assistant — use it for account management tasks and visual overviews, while using the AI assistant for operational tasks like running commands and troubleshooting.